yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     AI Instrumentation Key="55cade0c-197e-4489-961c-51e2e6423ea2"
     ```

-3. Navigate to the `./content-web` folder in your GitHub lab files repository and execute the following to install Javascript support for Application Insights via NPM to the web application frontend.
+3. Navigate to the `./content-web` folder in your GitHub lab files repository and execute the following to install JavaScript support for Application Insights via NPM to the web application frontend.

     ```bash
     npm install applicationinsights --save